aritari/biblesearch_api_docs/index.md

 Because the ABS BS API is accessible via HTTP, you may use a regular browser to view all GET requests for the API.
 We recommend using Firefox for this, since it will happily render XML in the browser.
 For many URLs in the ABS BS application, you may simply append .xml to the URL to retrieve the corresponding API response for that URL.
 For example, /versions/niv/books becomes /versions/niv/books.xml to retrieve the XML version.

+You may also retrieve JSON responses from the ABS BS application by appending .json to the request URL.
+For example, /versions/niv/books becomes /versions/niv/books.json to retrieve the JSON version.

 ## Authentication

 All requests to the ABS API are authenticated via an existing ABS user account -- you do not need a special API user account to access the API.
 All users have full read access to all Bible passages.
 For user-specific content such as account information, tags, and notes, users have full read and write access, but only to their own content.